Black Widow Intro

 - Micro-USB charging port

 At last, this could be your cheap ride into the vape game.
-The question is, how does the Mamba perform?
+The question is, how does the Widow perform?
 I like the way it looks, the mouthpiece feels sturdy and is held on by a strong magnet.
-Although the Black Mamba is not as small as the PAX, it will still fit in most pockets pretty nicely.
+Although the Black Widow is not as small as the PAX, it will still fit in most pockets pretty nicely.

 The ceramic chamber is long and narrow.
 It holds about a half gram of herb.
-It also comes with a separate pod for waxy concentrates.
-The Black Mamba looks like a pretty well made piece of gear, especially for the price.
+It also comes with a separate pod for wax/dab concentrates.
+The Black Widow looks like a pretty well-made piece of gear, especially for the price.
 The real question is going to be how does it vape?

 - Nice clicky button